 The case has a wide transparent side glass and can accommodate the market’s longest and tallest graphics cards and heatsinks.

 Therefore, if you really want to construct a high-end system within this casing (or work your way up to one through upgrades), you can.

 Ultimately, I would say that this is a case that would be suitable for someone with a computer-building budget of $500 or more.
 Of course, each person’s case selection is unique, since a large part of your decision is influenced by aesthetics.

 The Master Box Lite 3.1 is a good-looking case in my opinion, and if you agree based on the photos, be sure to read the rest of my review (or simply check it out on Amazon) to get a better sense of what you can expect from it.

 Cooler Master’s Master Box Lite 3.1 Tech Specs

 |Dimensions||456mm x 208mm x 381mm|

 The package does have grips on the sides, which makes carrying it to wherever you intend to open it a little simpler.
-This is pretty much standard on all case boxes these days, but it’s still great to have.
+This is essentially standard on all case boxes nowadays, however it’s as yet incredible to have.

 The case contains all of the hardware, screws, and accessories that come with it.